NamOpt/OptimizedTools/README.md

-# All-in-one-Tools-by-Nam
+# OptimizedTools

-ℹ️ All-in-one Tools Windows Utility
+ℹ️ OptimizedTools Windows Utility

-- Welcome to AIO Tools, an advanced configuration utility designed to enhance your privacy and security on Windows.
+- Welcome to OptimizedTools, an advanced configuration utility designed to enhance your privacy and security on Windows.
 This tool is highly recommended for use after a fresh installation of Windows to achieve maximum privacy and security benefits.
 Depending on your Windows version, this tool can also help you apply specific system tweaks.

 ❗ Disclaimer:
 - WARNING: I do NOT take responsibility for what may happen to your system!
 Run scripts at your own risk.